Vonage/vivid/components/data-grid/readme.md

 Pay attention, how the columns data structure is not maintained in JS anymore.
 Moreover, attributes like `sortable`, `auto-width` etc can be bound to some data structure managed by data-binding framework, thus removing the whole customization part out of the scripting scope.

-## Styling API

-The grid's height and width are taken from the parent's dimensions.
-You can set the wrapper of `vwc-data-grid` to have a width/height or set the `vwc-data-grid`'s width and height if its display is block.